symfony-cmf/cmf-sandbox/README.md

     cd cmf-sandbox
     # copy parameters template and edit as needed
     cp app/config/parameters.yml.dist app/config/parameters.yml
-    cp app/config/phpcr_jackrabbit.yml.dist app/config/phpcr.yml
     curl -s http://getcomposer.org/installer | php --

 ### Install and run Apache JackRabbit

 Follow the guide in the [Jackalope Wiki](https://github.com/jackalope/jackalope/wiki/Running-a-jackrabbit-server).
-You can also use a different PHPCR implementation but this is what is most tested.
+You can also use a different PHPCR implementation but this is the most solid implementation.

+Once you have that, copy the default jackalope-jackrabbit configuration file, adjust it as needed and install the dependencies with composer:

+    cp app/config/phpcr_jackrabbit.yml.dist app/config/phpcr.yml
     php composer.phar install

-This will fetch the main project and all it's dependencies ( CMF Bundles, Symfony, Doctrine\PHPCR, Jackalope ... ) Please also adjust the ``app/config/parameters.yml`` as needed.
+The last command will fetch the main project and all its dependencies (CMF Bundles, Symfony, Doctrine\PHPCR, Jackalope ... ).
+You might want to have a look at the ``app/config/parameters.yml`` and adjust as needed.

 ### Install the Doctrine DBAL provider (optional)

 Instead of `phpcr_jackrabbit.yml.dist`, use the `phpcr_doctrine_dbal*.yml.dist`
 files and create the database accordingly.
+If you have the PHP sqlite extension available, this is the simplest to quickly try out the CMF.
+Copy one of the files and then install the dependencies:

+    cp app/config/phpcr_doctrine_dbal_<type>.yml.dist app/config/phpcr.yml
+    php composer.phar install

 The Doctrine DBAL implementation is installed by default already along side the Jackrabbit implementation.